XpectoPetroleum/GO-R/README.md

 ## ❤️ Donations / Support

-Thank you for considering a donation to support this project!
+IF you found this project useful, please considering a donation to support the development!
-All funds go directly toward development, maintenance, and keeping the lights on ☕.

 **If a blockchain or token you want to use is not listed here, just ask and I'll add it!**